albertogd/serverless-apps/README.md

-# serverless-apps
+# Serverless Application Repository
-Applications used in the Red Hat course Autoscaling serverless applications in container platforms
+This repository contains applications used in the Red Hat course Autoscaling serverless **applications in container platforms**